The province boasts 587 species of wildlife, including 10 species of amphibians, 93 mammals, 411 birds, eight reptiles and 65 fish.

 Snow geese pass through Alberta on both spring and fall migrations and stop in shallow wetlands, lakes and fields.
 One place they can sometimes be seen is in Holden, southeast of Edmonton.

-An adult bald eagle, with its white and tail is easily identified, but a young or immature bird is often mistaken for a golden eagle.
-Golden eagles are identified by their chocolate plumage and golden colored neck.
+An adult bald eagle, with its white head and tail, is easily identified, but a young or immature bird is often mistaken for a golden eagle.
+Golden eagles are identified by their chocolate plumage and golden coloured neck.
 Bald eagles can be found in locations where water is plentiful.
 They enjoy plucking fish out of the water.
 The golden eagle migration is an annual event occurring in late March to early April and again in October.
 Golden eagles are best viewed at Mount Lorette in Kananaskis Country.

 Wild turkeys are not native to Cypress Hills but were introduced and now are a common sight at the Elkwater Lake Lodge and area.